Equestria: Changelings

-Changelings are insection equine creatures, similar to ponies.
-They are the children of the hive mother Queen Chrysalis, and are capable of shapeshifting through dark magic.
-They are shown to feed off of powerful emotions.
+Changelings are insectoid equine creatures with a shiny black carapace and blue chitinous wings, though more colorful variations appear later in the show.
+They have the unique ability to shapeshift, which they often use for infiltration and espionage.
+They feed on love.

-Draconequui
+Draconequi

 Draconequus are beings of immense power, powerful enough to alter reality at a whim.
-Discord is the only example of a Draconequus portrayed in the main television series; however, he and others reference Draconequui as being a species, implying that there are more than one.
+Discord is the only example of a Draconequus portrayed in the main television series; however, he and others reference Draconequi as a species, implying that there is more than one.
 The species is a dragon-like chimera made from the body parts of different animals.

 Geography

-Equestria is the largest equine nation, stretching across a peninsula-continent that touches both the northern arctic and subarctic poles; located on an Earth-like planet which, within the Friendship is Magic television series, has not been specifically named.
-Equestria reaches from the western Luna Ocean to the eastern Celestia Sea, bordering the northern Crystal Empire and the southern Queendom of Changlings.
+Equestria is the largest equine nation, stretching across a continent that touches the northern arctic and subarctic poles.
+Equestria reaches from the western Luna Ocean to the eastern Celestia Sea, bordering the northern Crystal Empire and the southern Queendom of Changelings.

-The Equestrian continent's diverse geography ranges, biomes, provinces and settlements are modeled after or based on North American cities and the nearctic realm.
-The full geography of the Equestria is currently unexplored and evolving to fit the needs of the show writers, and is currently limited to a part of the continent of Equus (the Equestrian continent), which is controlled mostly by the Equestrian nation.
+The Equestrian continent's diverse geography ranges, biomes, provinces, and settlements are modeled after or based on North American cities and the Nearctic realm.
+The full geography of Equestria is currently unexplored and evolving to fit the needs of the show writers.
 The Equestrian-explored portion of the continent is flanked by two vast oceans, bounded to the north by the mountainous Frozen North region and extends across the northern and southern hemispheres, ending with the Bone Dry Desert that borders the Mysterious South region.
 However, a map included in the Friendship Is Magic film indicates vast areas beyond these regions.

-Like Earth, Equestria's world has one moon, and is depicted as being part of a solar system.
+Like Earth, Equestria's world has one moon and is depicted as part of a solar system.
 Questions regarding heliocentrism or geocentrism are complicated by the fact that Celestia and Luna can move the Sun and Moon, respectively, at a mere whim.
-Similar constellations exist; with the caveat that most of them are also dangerous monsters, such as Canis Major and Ursa Minor.
-In relation to the "Human World" its not clear if Equestria is located in a parallel universe, or somewhere in the same universe as Earth.
+Similar constellations exist; with the caveat that most are also dangerous monsters, such as Canis Major and Ursa Minor.
+About the "Human World," it is unclear if Equestria is located in a parallel universe, or somewhere in the same universe as Earth.

-Notable settlements, territories, dependencies and major population centers in Equestria are identified throughout the series and used as the setting for one or more episodes.
-Most minor locations, or vaguely referenced areas outside Equestria, both in the television series and associated media aren't specified whether these locations are part of Equestria or not.
+Notable settlements, territories, dependencies, and major population centers in Equestria are identified throughout the series and used as the setting for one or more episodes.
+Most minor locations, or vaguely referenced areas outside Equestria, both in the television series and associated media are not specified whether these locations are part of Equestria or not.
 The films, television series, and other franchise media take place in many locations and their exact affiliation with Equestria is not explored.